PC-Talk

+History

+In 1981 Fluegelman was a book publisher and author in the San Francisco Bay area who bought one of the first IBM PCs.
+He wanted to exchange book drafts with a coauthor but did not find satisfactory telecommunications software, so wrote PC-Talk in IBM BASIC.
+After friends advised him to sell it, Fluegelman decided to self-publish the software (without copy protection, because he was so new to computer programming that he did not know how).

-Fluegelman distributed PC-Talk by sending a copy to anyone who sent him a formatted floppy disk.
+KQED's pledge drives inspired Fluegelman to try a novel distribution method.
+He distributed PC-Talk by sending a copy to anyone who sent him a formatted floppy disk.
 The application encouraged users who liked it to send him $25, but doing so was not obligatory.
 Fluegelman also encouraged users to make copies for friends, and provided a batch file to do so.
 Though PC-Talk is regarded as a progenitor of the shareware distribution model, it was labeled at the time both freeware and "user-supported software", and included elements of open-source software (but not free software).

+By 1984 Fluegelman reported receiving "dozens of $35 checks" for PC-Talk every day.
+He described the response as "really overwhelming ...
+It was literally driving me out of business", forcing him to hire two employees.
+Fluegelman estimated that up to 50% of users sent him money, and that its being non-commercial caused users to offer suggestions and fixes for flaws, instead of negative reviews.
 PC-Talk III was sold for $35 instead of being distributed for free; The Headlands Press offered a $25 discount to those who had previously donated.
 Its source code was available and many derivative works were created by its user community.
 The CompuServe IBM/PC SIG forum developed "PC-TALK III Version B, Level 850311".
 Both the user-modified version of the program and the CompuServe distribution point were officially sanctioned by Fluegelman and The Headlands Press, holders of the copyright for PC-TALK.
 Members of HAL-PC also produced custom versions that supported videotex and IBM 3101 emulation.

 Reception

-PC Magazine said that PC-Talk "is elegantly written and performs beautifully.
+Larry Magid in PC Magazine said that PC-Talk "is elegantly written and performs beautifully.
 It is easy to use and has all the features I would expect from a communications program".